malumisa/Project_1_team_8/README.md

 To carry out the research and evaluation, several data sources were pooled, including census data from 2016 and 2021, consumer spending data across a variety of consumer goods (through StatsCan), as well as evaluation of the cost of living/consumer index during this period.
 The data will be examined in correlation to the demographic and socioeconmic makeup of the Canadian population.

+The following steps will be undertaken:

+* Collection of data from a validated sources
+* Cleaning of the data to extract only useful information in accordance with our project questions
+* Construction of valuable analytics and visualizations
+* Measurement of the trends using statistical tools
+* Validation 9or rejection) of our hypothesis based on the evaluated measuring figures

 ## Research Parameters
 * Can we define a meaningful approach to describe and compare the Canadian socioeconomic profile before and during the pandemic?
 * Is there evidence that Canadians spent more money relative to their disposable income both before and after the pandemic?